 Being dedicated to the breed means having a responsibility to its welfare!

-The Bernese Mountain Dog Club of Canada is actively involved in the rescue of Bernese Mountain Dogs in distress or ones that require re-homing.
+The Bernese Mountain Dog Club of Canada (BMDCC) is actively involved in the rescue of Bernese Mountain Dogs in distress or ones that require re-homing.
 We have a large network of people across Canada who are dedicated to helping any Berner in need.

 Under normal circumstances, most Berners that are “rescued” by the BMDCC are sent to a foster home for a three to four week period.
 During this time the dog is assessed for possible re-homing.
 We review basic obedience, temperament evaluations, reaction to children and adults, housebreaking, etc. The dog is bathed, groomed and taken to a veterinarian for a health check, vaccinations, and neutering.
 It is a requirement that all dogs in the Rescue are neutered prior to leaving our care.